localleon/lrau.xyz/content/about/index.md

 Welcome to my little personal website.
 I know it's not much but it's something.

 I am a student interested in software engineering, cloud architecture and general things IT.
-I also enjoy working on open source projects and am a big fan of 3D printing.
+I also enjoy working on open source projects, and I am a big fan of 3D printing.
 And I love new and exciting projects.
 Contact me if you think I can help you.

 ---